-Aged 65.
+Aged 66.
 Appointed as a Director, Chairman and Chief Executive in October, 1994.
-Awarded a Master's Degree in Engineering from The China University of Science and Technology.
-He has involved for the past twenty-six years in property development and investment in the PRC and Hong Kong and has over twenty-six years' experience in property investment and corporate management.
+Mr. Dai awarded a Master's Degree in Engineering from The China University of Science and Technology.
+He has involved for the past twentyseven years in property development and investment in the PRC and Hong Kong and has over twenty-seven years' experience in property investment and corporate management.
 Currently, he is also a major shareholder and a managing director of Fabulous Investments Limited ("Fabulous") and the sole shareholder of Harlesden Limited, which is the ultimate holding company of Fabulous.

-Mr. Kenneth Hiu King Kon, Executive Director and Deputy Chief Executive
+Mr. Kenneth Hiu King Kon, Non-Executive Director

-Aged 50.
-Appointed as a Director and Deputy Chief Executive in October, 1994.
+Aged 51.
+Appointed as a Director in October, 1994 and redesignated as Non-Executive Director on 1 October, 2012.
 Mr. Kon graduated from Middlesex University in the United Kingdom with a Bachelor's Degree in Business Studies.
-He has been involved in the planning of many large-scale investment and development projects in the PRC and Hong Kong and has over twenty-five years' experience in investment and management in manufacturing industries and property development.
+He has been involved in the planning of many large-scale investment and development projects in the PRC and Hong Kong and has over twenty-six years' experience in investment and management in manufacturing industries and property development.
 He also has extensive experience in securities trading, corporate finance, mergers and acquisitions and corporate restructuring.
-He is also the General Manager of Dan Form (Hong Kong) Limited, a wholly-owned subsidiary of the Company.
+Mr. Kon was appointed as an Independent Non-Executive Director of North Asia Strategic Holdings Limited (Stock Code: 8088) with effect from 19 February 2013.